DominoKorean/Render-dragon-shader-list/README.md

 <br/>

 > [!NOTE]
-> Due to [changes in the Discord download link format](https://github.com/DominoKorean/Render-dragon-shader-list/issues/13), the download links for [YSS RD](#yss-rd), [YSS SE](#yss-special-edition), [NewbX](#newb-x-legacy), and the [Getmoon](#getmoon-shader-renewed) shader packs may not work and display the message `This content is no longer available.`.
-In this case, please click on the banner to enter the Discord server directly and download the files.
+> Unlike in the past, [Discord now periodically changes the links to files](https://github.com/DominoKorean/Render-dragon-shader-list/issues/13), which may result in direct file links showing the message `This content is no longer available.`.
+In this case, please access Discord directly to download the files.

 <br/>